-Many years ago, Ray Pritchard was respected with a family who loved him, and he held a title – that of Sheriff, he was honored by.
+Many years ago, Ray Pritchard is respected with a family who loves him, and he has a title, of Sheriff, he’s honored by.
 Now, as an elderly man, the cloud of disgrace still haunts him.
 His resignation came under the pressure of scandal inspiring discord between he and his son, Duval (Tim DeKay).
-When Ray discovers men breaking into his son’s home, the result is death only his killers stage his death to look like suicide.
+When Ray discovers men breaking into his son’s home, the result is death only his killers stage it to look like suicide.

-In my continued interest of full disclosure, I know nothing about the classic story on which this was inspired, however I do know interesting TV (or what I coin as such) and Second Chance is exactly that.
+In my continued interest of full disclosure, I know nothing about the classic story on which this is inspired.
+However I do know interesting TV (or what I coin as such) and Second Chance is exactly that.
 Stepping away from the story, there is a lot going on that makes this so.
-Perhaps part of the appeal can be discovered inside the out layers of the story which bleeds into a kind of crime drama whereas the overreaching part of the narrative is one of compassion and contemplating human nature.
+Perhaps part of the appeal is inside the layers of the story which bleeds into a kind of crime drama.
+Whereas the overreaching part of the narrative is one of compassion and contemplating human nature.

 Though there is a placement of mystery in the story, I do like the quieter urgency placed on human nature and what it might mean for someone to be gifted a second chance.
 It’s true this is more of a supernatural notion even still the script raised some interesting questions and queries.
 The theories it starts to tease are intriguing also which means for now, this is a series I can easily see myself becoming addicted to.